haproxytech/cloud-blueprints/aws_heartbeat/README.md

 # HAPEE HA active-active with Heartbeat

 This is a complete [Terraform](https://www.terraform.io/) + [Ansible](https://www.ansible.com/) HA stack for creating an active-active 2-node HAProxy Enterprise [HAPEE](https://www.haproxy.com/products/haproxy-enterprise-edition/) cluster on AWS.
-Stack has active EIP failover (EIP1 and EIP2) between HAPEE load-balancers with active failback and failforward through [Heartbeat HA](http://linux-ha.org/wiki/Heartbeat); and configurable number of Web backends in this case several [Caddy HTTP](https://caddyserver.com/) servers (typically 3 or more) serving demo page.
+Stack has active EIP failover (EIP1 and EIP2) between HAPEE load-balancers with active failback and failforward through [Heartbeat HA](http://linux-ha.org/wiki/Heartbeat); and configurable number of Web backends in this case several NodeJS Web application servers (typically 3 or more) serving demo page.

 All servers are in a single AZ, HAPEEs are doing HTTP proxying towards backends and there is no ELB or ALB required.
 DNS entry for a domain label served from our cluster would have both EIPs as A record for that label to be able to serve from both EIPs in a round-robin fashion.